chrishandyblog/kaldi-hugo-cms-template/site/content/post/you-know-it-is-true.md

 ---
-title: You know it is true.
+title: You know it is true
 date: 2017-12-20
 description: >-

 You’ll do to.
 image: /img/blog/aida.png
 ---